flexera-public/policy_templates/automation/flexera/outdated_applied_policies/README.md

 - Policies applied from a source other than the Flexera Automation Catalog.
 - Organization-specific policies published to that organization's own catalog.
 - Flexera policies present in the [policy-templates Github Repository](https://github.com/flexera-public/policy_templates) but not published in the Flexera Automation Catalog, such as meta policies and other misc. utility policies.
+- Policy aggregates applied across multiple projects.
+Aggregates applied only to the project this policy is applied in will still be included in the results and are actionable.

 ## How It Works